-Section 2: HUMANS YES/ NO Information to be provided Documents to be provided/kept on file 3) What steps will you take to ensure the welfare of the child or other minor?4) What justification is there for involving minors?
+Section 2: HUMANS YES/ NO Information to be provided Documents to be provided/kept on file Are they children/minors?
+NO Details of the age range.
+What are your assent procedures and parental consent for children and other minors?
+What steps will you take to ensure the welfare of the child or other minor?
+What justification is there for involving minors?
 Are they patients?
 NO What disease/condition /disability do they have?
 Details of the recruitment, inclusion and exclusion criteria and informed consent procedures.
 What is your policy on incidental findings?
 1) Copies of ethics approvals Are they healthy volunteers for medical studies?
 NO 1) Copies of ethics approvals Does your research involve physical interventions on the study participants?
 NO 1) Copies of ethics approvals